 When we raise a topic like open source, most people think it applies to just developers.
 What if I told you that for every project requiring a coding skillset, it is essential to update a readme.md file.

-This article will discuss how writers can contribute to open source.
+More on how writers can contribute to open source below.

 When lots of people say writers, it could be :